Myth 1: Venetian canals smell

 This myth is typically spread by those who have never been to Venice and do not plan to visit mainly for this reason.
 But if you ask those who live in Venice or spent at least a few days there they’ll tell you that canals in Venice smell like the sea.

 The truth is you can breathe easy on the Venetian shores – much easier than in our congested and polluted cities.
 The water in Venetian canals does not stand still.
-By ancient design, the canals are interconnected with the Venetian Lagoon and the open sea, and constitute the city’s elaborate system of dealing with pollution that has been successfully working for a thousand years.
+By ancient design, the canals are interconnected with the Venetian Lagoon and the open sea and constitute the city’s elaborate system of dealing with the pollution that has been successfully working for a thousand years.
 And only once a year, when the lifecycle of the seaweed ends there might be a faint smell akin to the one you can feel on any beach at low tide.
 However, Venetian canals are cleaned regularly and any smell that may appear is very short-lived.

 Myth 2: The best time to visit Venice is in the Summer